Carol Cram at the V & A Museum in London

 Arriving at the Victoria and Albert Museum

-First, walk up the steps and enter the massive atrium of the Victoria and Albert Museum.
+First, walk up the steps and enter the museum’s massive atrium.
 Straight ahead is a large information area—your first stop.

-Put your wallet away (unless you’re planning to see the special exhibition) because admission to the permanent collection at the V&A is FREE.
+Put your wallet away (unless you’re planning to see the special exhibition) because admission to the permanent collection is FREE.
 I know.
 Amazing!
 You can make a donation (I always do), but you don’t have to.
 The attendants at the information booth will give you a map and may also suggest you purchase the guidebook.
 For £5, it’s a bargain because it gives you an overview of the highlights of each gallery.

 Special Exhibitions